 - The government re-interprets rules on how work and weekend days should be interchanged every year and on a very short term basis.
 Usually the exact holiday guidelines are only release one to two months before the actual holiday takes place.

 - Except Labour Day and National Holiday, Chinese holidays follow the lunar calendar and are on a different date each year.

-LTL Mandarin School runs all year, including Christmas and Chinese New Year meaning you can learn Chinese 365 days of the day at LTL.
-You will never lose any classes you paid for because of a holiday.
+LTL Mandarin School runs all year, including Christmas and Chinese New Year meaning you can learn Chinese 365 days of the year at LTL.

 However, if your teacher travels home during a holiday, your classes might have to be moved to other days before or after the holiday.

 Taiwan Holidays follow a slightly different pattern, but in general they are similar.